 – The Story of Walt Disney (1957)

 With his brother, Roy, Walt set up another company and sought to find a distributor for his new film – Alice Comedies – based on the adventures of Alice in Wonderland.

-    The Mickey Mouse cartoons with sound tracks became very popular and cemented the growing reputation and strength of Disney Productions.
-The skill of Walt Disney was to give his cartoons believable real life characteristics.
-They were well drawn and captured the imagination of the audience through his pioneering use of uplifting stories and moral traits.
+The Mickey Mouse cartoons with soundtracks became very popular and cemented the growing reputation and strength of Disney Productions.
+The skill of Walt Disney was to give his cartoons believable real-life characteristics.
+They were skillfully depicted and captured the imagination of the audience through his pioneering use of uplifting stories and moral characteristics.

-    In 1932, he received his first Academy Award for Best short subject: Cartoons for the three coloured ‘Flowers and Trees’ He also received a special Academy Award for Mickey Mouse.
+In 1932, he received his first Academy Award for the Best Short Subject: Cartoons for the three coloured ‘Flowers and Trees’ He also won a special Academy Award for Mickey Mouse.

 Disney always had a great ability to know what the public loved to see.